frvgs/frvgs_textui/README.md

 ### If you're already using esx_textui :
 You can then simply replace the `esx_textui/nui/style.css` file with the one from this repository.

+## 🛟 Support

+Join the [discord](https://discord.gg/wHhg6Zgbsa)  if you need support or custom UI design for your server.